The (theta, wheel)-free graphs Part III: cliques, stable sets and coloring: Decomposition of (theta, wheel)-free graphs

 A \emph{clique cutset decomposition tree} for a graph $G$ is a rooted tree $T$ defined as follows.

-\begin{itemize} \item[(i)] The root of $T$ is $G$. \item[(ii)] Every non-leaf node of $T$ is a graph $G'$ that contains a clique cutset $K'$ with split $(A', K', B')$.
-The children of $G'$ in $T$ are the blocks of decomposition $G'_{A'}$ and $G'_{B'}$ of $G'$ with respect to $(A', K,' B')$, and at least one of the graphs $G_{A'}'$ and $G_{B'}'$ does not admit a clique cutset. \item[(iii)] Every leaf of $T$ is a graph with no clique cutset. \item[(iv)] $T$ has at most $n$ leaves. \end{itemize}
+\begin{itemize} \item[(i)] The root of $T$ is $G$. \item[(ii)] Every non-leaf vertex of $T$ is a graph $G'$ that contains a clique cutset $K'$ with split $(A', K', B')$.
+The children of $G'$ in $T$ are the blocks of decomposition $G'_{A'}$ and $G'_{B'}$ of $G'$ with respect to $(A', K', B')$, and at least one of the graphs $G_{A'}'$ and $G_{B'}'$ do not admit a clique cutset. \item[(iii)] Every leaf of $T$ is a graph with no clique cutset. \item[(iv)] $T$ has at most $n$ leaves. \end{itemize}

 \begin{theorem}[\cite{tarjan}] A clique cutset decomposition tree of an input graph $G$ can be computed in time $O(nm)$. \end{theorem}